 A turkey made out of leaves.
 A no-bake pumpkin pie.
 A look at the native land you live on.
-We've put a twist on traditional Thanksgiving activities and lesson plan ideas for elementary students.
+We've put a twist on traditional Thanksgiving activities for elementary students.

 Have your students try one or more of our hands-on projects and activities to celebrate the holiday while boosting their math, reading, writing, and critical-thinking skills.
 Of course, it wouldn't be Thanksgiving if we didn't take time out to show our gratitude.
 At HMH, we're thankful for all of the educators who work hard every day to shape students' lives.

 No hand-traced turkeys here!
 Try these fun Thanksgiving activities and lesson plan ides with your elementary students.
 The best part?
 They can all be tackled in person or remotely.

 1. Word Play

 What’s a turkey’s favorite dessert?
 Challenge students to unscramble

 the Thanksgiving-related words in our Word Scramble to get the punch line.
 To extend the activity, have